Liposomal cytarabine (Depocyt®)

 Note: Each of the side effects above was reported in 20% or greater of patients treated with liposomal cytarabine.
 Not all possible side effects are included above.

 - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, and coma.
 If you start to have any of these symptoms let your doctor know right away.

-- Severe inflammation of your arachnoid, a membrane that protects your spinal cord.
+- Severe inflammation of your arachnoid, a membrane that protects your brain and spinal cord, which can be life-threatening.
 You may be given steroids to decrease your risk of this happening.
 You may have nausea and vomiting, fevers and/or a headache.

 - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
 Talk to your doctor and/or your nurse about the necessary precautions to take during this time.